 Where to begin?
 Here are five tips to help you out as you buy a used lens:

 Even though it should go without saying, I’m going to say it.
 Do your homework!
-It’s not enough to know everything about WHAT you want.
-You may have read all about the sweet spot on the Nikkor 24-70 f/2.8, or the minimum focus distance of the Canon 70-200 f/2.8 L-Series, but when you’re getting ready to drop a significant chunk of your hard-earned money on a lens, you need to find out everything you can about the person selling it.
+It’s not enough to know everything about what you want.
+You may have read all about the sweet spot on the Nikkor 24-70mm f/2.8, or the minimum focus distance of the Canon 70-200mm f/2.8 lens, but when you’re getting ready to drop a significant chunk of your hard-earned money on a lens, you need to find out everything you can about the person selling it.

 If you’re contemplating a face-to-face transaction, ask around.
 Get references or referrals if you can.
-In this day and age of Facebook, Twitter, and Google+, chances are good that buyer and seller each know someone in common.
-If you’re buying on ebay, carefully check the seller’s feedback and ratings, particularly the comments.
-Also take a few minutes to compare the price against other auction sites and even that of a new lens.
+In this day and age of Facebook, Twitter, and Google+, chances are good that buyers and sellers each know someone in common.
+If you’re buying on eBay, carefully check the seller’s feedback and ratings, particularly the comments.
+Also, take a few minutes to compare the price against other auction sites and even that of a new lens.